 Why Does Coronavirus Impact Some More than Others?

 There is still a lot we don’t know about COVID-19 – caused by SARS – CoV-2 – but it has been observed that some people are much worse affected than others by the virus.
 As reported by The Scientist, the vast majority of cases are mild while around 14% of cases become severe (based on available data).

 Scientists are working hard to understand why Coronavirus can manifest so differently in some people.
 Data from the Chinese Center for Disease Control & Prevention suggests that elderly and immuno-compromised people may be more susceptible to severe forms of COVID-19 and this has been observed elsewhere too.

-Air Pollution Could be a Common Denominator for Countries with Severe COVID-19
+Coronavirus & Poor air quality: a Common Denominator for Countries with Severe COVID-19

 As time goes by, more and more experts are lending their support to the idea of a link between severe COVID-19 symptoms and air pollution exposure.

 This was exactly the question posed to the leading healthcare publication, BMJ, by Dr Giovanni Ghirga, who is also a member of the International Society of Doctors for the Environment:

 In order to prove the correlation between COVID-19 symptoms and air pollution exposure, further research would need to be done.
 However, it is important to note that a clear link has been found many times between long-term air pollution exposure and other respiratory conditions such as COPD.

 Further, China’s prevalence of asthma cases has been growing in recent years which has prompted doctors to link the increasing incidence of asthma cases to extremely high air pollution levels across many Chinese cities.